antronerds/r2-tutorials/docs/Kaplan_Meier.md

 show directly the gene expression level for all samples via a new one-gene-view screen.

-5. To generate a binary heatmap based on the GOOD versus BAD prognoses, click on the back arrow of your browser and in the Adjustable Settings table set the Kegg Pathway under Gene Filters back to "All".
+5. To generate a binary heatmap based on the GOOD versus BAD prognoses, again go to the main page, click on *Kaplan-Meier* from the left menu, select 'by multiple genes' in the *Separate by* option, click next.
+This time don't select anay gene set, but adapt in the Graphic Settings *Draw a heatmap* again to 'yes', choose in *Heatmap data* dropdown 'good_bad (binary)' and click *Next*.

-6. Select in the Graphics panel next to Heatmap data "good_bad (binary)" from the pull down menu.
-Click Next.

 ![](_static/images/KaplanMeier/Workingwithkaplan_heatmapadjust.png "Figure 10: Select binary heatmap")